Read This First

 Prompt 1: How can I honestly assess my progress and level in my philosophical training?

-The section turns on Participate in External Evaluations.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Participate in External Evaluations in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The anchors here are Participate in External Evaluations, In sports, business, romance, and in philosophy, beginners often, and Causes.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep Participate in External Evaluations, In sports, business, romance, and in philosophy, beginners often, and Causes in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 Start by defining clear, specific goals for your philosophical training.
 What areas of philosophy do you want to master?
 Are there particular philosophers or texts you aim to understand deeply?